-**Note: We will be taking photographs or videos of the students during the class.
-By registering your child's attendance, you are granting Computhink your permission to use photographs, videos or other materials produced during the class as part of Computhink's electronic or non-electronic promotional materials.
+**Note: We may be taking photographs or videos of the students during the class.
+By registering your child's attendance, you agree to grant Computhink your permission to use the photographs, videos or other materials produced during the class as part of Computhink's electronic or non-electronic promotional materials.

 Register for the Free Trial Beginner Class now!!